singh-man/books/crackingTheCoding/13_java.md

 That creates two  issues:

 1. We'd have  to weight those probabilities.
 If N   >  1, there are more subsets of size N/2 than there are of subsets of size N (of which  there is always  only one).
-2. It's actually more difficult  to  generate a subset of a restricted size (e.g., specifically 1O) than it is to generate a subset of any size.
+2. It's actually more difficult  to  generate a subset of a restricted size (e.g., specifically 10) than it is to generate a subset of any size.

 Instead, rather than generating  a subset based on sizes, let's think about it based on elements.
 (The fact that we're told to use lambda expressions is also a hint that we should think about some sort of iteration or processing through the elements.)

 Imagine we were iterating through { 1,   2,   3} to generate a subset.
 Should 1 be in this subset?

-We've got two choices: yes or no. We need to weight the probability of"yes"vs."no" based on the percent of subsets that contain 1.
+We've got two choices: yes or no. We need to weight the probability of "yes" vs. "no" based on the percent of subsets that contain 1.
 So, what percent of elements contain 1?

 For any specific element, there are as many subsets that contain the element as do not contain it.
 Consider the following: